Bounds on the conditional and average treatment effect with unobserved confounding factors: Bounds on Conditional Average Treatment Effect

-where the first constraint comes from the $\Gamma$-\cornfield{} condition (Lemma~\ref{lem:bdd-lr-no-cov}), and the second normalization constraint guarantees that $L$ is a likelihood ratio.
-To study $\theta_1(x),$ the solution to the constrained optimization problem \eqref{eq:population-theta}, notice that the objectives and constraints are linear in $L$.
-Using this linearity, Lemma~\ref{lemma:duality} shows that the solution to this optimization problem is the solution to an estimating equation in terms of the function
+The first constraint in $\likeratioset$ comes from the $\Gamma$-\cornfield{} condition (Lemma~\ref{lem:bdd-lr-no-cov}), and the second normalization constraint guarantees that $L$ is a likelihood ratio; the objectives and constraints are linear in $L$.
+Applying Lagrangian duality to these constraints and simplifying the resulting dual problem shows that the solution to this optimization problem is the solution to an estimating equation in terms of the function